-Dufaux expanded his activities in the late 1980s, writing comics like 'Melly Brown' (art by Musquera), 'La Toile et la Dague' (art by Aidans) and most notably, the post-apocalyptic series 'Beautifica Blues' (art by Griffo).
+Dufaux expanded his activities in the late 1980s, writing comics like 'Melly Brown' (art by Musquera), 'La Toile et la Dague' (art by Aidans) and most notably, the post-apocalyptic series 'Beatifica Blues' (art by Griffo).
 Again with Griffo, Dufaux started the Casanova inspired series 'Giacomo C.' in 1987.
 With 'Les Enfants de la Salamandre' (art by Renaud) Dufaux brought a fantasy element into his comics, which he later continued in 'Les Jardins de la Peur' (art by Eddy Paape and Sohier).
 Jean Dufaux launched four new series in the early 1990s: 'Chelsy' (art Éric Joris), 'Avel' (art Durieux), 'Fox' (art J.F.
 Charles) and 'Santiag' (art Renaud).
-He also started rebuilding some literary works into comics, for which artists like Griffo, Rotundo, Savey and Malès did the artwork.
+He also started rebuilding some literary works into comics, for which artists like Griffo, Rotundo, Savey and Malès provided the artwork.

-In 1992 he introduced the young female artist Vivianne Nicaise to the comics field with the series 'Sang de Lune'.
-He restarted 'Beautifica Blues' in a second cyclus, 'Samba-Bugatti', as well as new series with Jamar ('Les Voleurs d'Empires) and Grzegorz Rosinski ('La Complainte des Landes').
+In 1992 he introduced the young female artist Viviane Nicaise to the comics field with the series 'Sang de Lune'.
+He restarted 'Beautifica Blues' in a second cycle, 'Samba-Bugatti', as well as new series with Jamar ('Les Voleurs d'Empires) and Grzegorz Rosinski ('La Complainte des Landes').
 The late 1990s also meant the start for new series, like 'Dixie Road' (art Labiano), 'Murena' (art Philippe Delaby), 'Rapaces' (art Marini), 'Ombres' (art Lucien Rollin), 'Les Révoltes' (art Malès), 'Niklos Koda' (art Oliver Grenson) and 'L'Impératrice Rouge' (art Adamov).